hashicorp/terraform-provider-azurerm/website/docs/d/monitor_data_collection_rule.html.markdown

 * `name` - The name which should be used for this data source.
 This name should be unique across all data sources regardless of type within the Data Collection Rule.

 * `streams` - Specifies a list of streams that this data source will be sent to.
 A stream indicates what schema will be used for this data and usually what table in Log Analytics the data will be sent to.
-Possible values are `Microsoft-Event`,and `Microsoft-WindowsEvent`.
+Possible values include but not limited to `Microsoft-Event`,and `Microsoft-WindowsEvent`, `Microsoft-RomeDetectionEvent`, and `Microsoft-SecurityEvent`.

 * `x_path_queries` - Specifies a list of Windows Event Log queries in XPath expression.